soverenio/docs/docs/source/index.rst

 The on prem part, *Soveren Gateway*, parses structured HTTP JSON traffic, extracts PIIs, and sends metadata to the cloud.

-The cloud part, *Soveren Cloud*, provides dashboards to gain visibility into different PII-related and system-related statistical data and metrics.
+The cloud part, *Soveren Cloud*, provides dashboards to gain visibility into different PII-related statistical data and metrics.

 .. image:: /images/architecture/deployment-scheme.png
    :width: 900